LITHUANIAN LITERATURE TODAY

 You would expect that, in a civilised country like Lithuania, the year would end on 31 December.
 Well, not for the literary community.
 Writers, publishers, critics and readers get no rest until the end of February, when the International Vilnius Book Fair takes place.
 Opened by none other than the President, with daily broadcasts on national radio and television, it seems to be the best starting point to try to present something as fleeting and ephemeral as the pulse and feel of contemporary Lithuanian literature.

 This is the time when most literary prizes are awarded, including the Book of the Year award (which is the only literary award in Lithuania where all readers are given a vote, along with a professional committee, and is therefore the most publicised literary event of the year), as well as the most important prizes for book designers, translators and other professionals.
-It is also the best time to launch new books, as no ordinary book presentation can hope to gain the attention of the 60,000 visitors that the International Vilnius Book Fair attracts.
+It is also the best time to launch new books, as no ordinary book presentation can hope to gain the attention of more than 70,000 visitors that the International Vilnius Book Fair attracts.

 Incidentally, the word ‘International’ in the title is not just a formality.
 It is regularly visited by foreign authors.
 And, rather improbably for such a small country, it usually features a major literary star, like Colleen McCullough, Frank McCourt, John Irving, David Foenkinos or Frederic Beigbeder, who have all been guests of Lithuanian publishers.